• Skip to primary navigation

 Frugal Tomato Canning Ideas

 I followed up with a lady from a 4h extension office at the fair and she gave me a few pointers.
 One of her remarks was that “tomatoes are a great way to learn canning”.
 This lady went on to say they were easy to can, but could spoil quickly if not processed correctly.
-Ten years’ later I still can tomatoes for chili and salsa.
+Ten years’ later I still can tomatoes for chili and salsa, my budget gardening skills paid off.

 In past year’s I have been able to can large amounts of tomatoes.
 Large batches of canning can take several days, but using my food processor helped me to get a system.
 Lately, tomatoes have been ripening a lot later than they used to ripen.
 This has pushed my canning season into September and previously it was August.